Latest Varicose Veins Laser Treatment in Mumbai

 Can varicose return even after treatment?

-Current treatments for varicose veins and spider veins have very high success rates compared to traditional surgical treatments.
+The treatments offered presently for varicose veins and spider veins have very high success rates when compared to traditional surgical options.

 If a varicosed vein is blocked or removed, will it be bad for circulation?